Skip to main content

 INTERNAL_AUTH_INTROSPECTION_URLOptional explicit introspection endpoint.

-deploy/scripts/ensure-keycloak-clients.py reconciles the service-* clients and audience mappers.
+deploy/scripts/ensure-keycloak-clients.py reconciles the service-* clients, audience mappers, and the ROPC aibox-web-password client.

 VariablePurpose